natcap/invest.users-guide/source/getting_started.rst

 + Running the models with the input data files open in another program can cause errors.
 Ensure that the data files are not in use by another program to prevent data locking.

++ Regional and Language options: Some language settings cause errors while running the models.
+For example settings which use coma (,) for decimals instead of period (.) cause errors in the models.
+To solve this change the regional settings to English.

 + As the models are run, it may be necessary to change values in the input tables.
 This can happen within ArcGIS or in an external program.
 Depending on the format of tables used (dbf or mdb is recommended) you will need an appropriate software program to edit tables.
 To edit tables within ArcGIS, you need to start an edit session (from the editor toolbar) and select the workspace (folder or database) that contains your data.
 After editing you must save your changes and stop the edit session.

 + Some models require specific naming guidelines for data files (e.g., Biodiversity model) and field (column) names, which are defined in the User Guide chapter for each model.
 Follow these carefully to ensure your dataset is valid.